 Cybersecurity is a vital part of every business that deals with any type of sensitive data.
 With online threats becoming more diverse every day, and the increasing regulations like GDPR.
 It is imperative that businesses stay on top of the latest cybersecurity developments for 2019.

-Here are the most important things to consider when looking for ways to improve your cybersecurity:
+Here are the most important things to consider when looking for ways to improve cybersecurity for businesses:

 Hacking Is an Industry Now